selfishprimate/gerillass-docs/content/docs/latest/adaptive.md

 ---
 title: "Adaptive"
 site_title: "Adaptive Sass Mixin"
-site_description: "Learn how to use adaptive Sass mixin!"
+site_description: "Adaptive Sass mixin helps you set a max-width value to the containing elements.
+It is useful when you wish to apply adaptive design concepts to your responsive designs."
 ---

 # Adaptive